-On October 3, 2022 the Company initiated a Normal Course Issuer Bid ("NCIB") program for the repurchase and cancellation of outstanding common shares.
-In accordance with the rules of the Toronto Stock Exchange and as detailed in the Company's news release of September 28, 2022, the NCIB enables the Company to repurchase up to 5% of its common shares over a 12-month period.
+On December 8, 2023 the Company initiated Normal Course Issuer Bid ("NCIB") program for the repurchase and cancellation of outstanding common shares.
+In accordance with the rules of the Toronto Stock Exchange and as detailed in the Company's news release of December 6, 2023, the NCIB enables the Company to repurchase up to 5% of its common shares over a 12-month period.